Managing VM updates with Maintenance Configurations

 Maintenance Configurations provides two scheduled patching modes for VMs in the guest scope: Static Mode and Dynamic Scope Mode.
 By default, the system operates in Static Mode if you don't configure a Dynamic Scope Mode.

-To schedule or modify the maintenance configuration in either mode, a buffer of 15 minutes before the scheduled patch time is required.
-For instance, if you schedule the patch for 3:00 PM, all modifications (including adding VMs, removing VMs, or altering the dynamic scope) should finish before 2:45 PM.
+To schedule or modify the maintenance configuration in either mode, recommended buffer of 15 minutes before the scheduled patch time is required.
+For instance, if you schedule the patching job for 3:00 PM, all modifications (including adding VMs, removing VMs, or altering the dynamic scope) should finish before 2:45 PM.

 Important